Dushyantgoswami/docs/docs/developers/run/run-rollapp/celestia.md

   --dymint.block_time 0.2s
 ```

 Walla!
-At this point you should have a running RollApp which writes it's data to Celestia and it's state to the dymension settlement layer!<br/>
+At this point you should have a running RollApp which writes it's data to Celestia and it's state to the Dymension Hub!<br/>

 :::warning Note
 For local development purposes we recommend working with a mock DA layer to prevent unexpected behaviors.<br/>